 BADGEM - UK-wide clinical network dedicated to genetic skin diseases

-BADGEM (the British Association of Dermatologists Dermatology and Genetic Medicine) is a newly formed UK-wide clinical network dedicated to rare genetic diseases of the skin.
-Established jointly in 2013 by the British Association of Dermatologists (BAD) and the Centre for Dermatology and Genetic Medicine (DGEM), BADGEM is currently led by Professor Irene Leigh and is governed by a steering group comprising of national experts in the UK.
+BADGEM (the British Association of Dermatologists Dermatology and Genetic Medicine) is a UK-wide clinical network dedicated to rare genetic diseases of the skin.
+Established jointly in 2013 by the British Association of Dermatologists (BAD) and the Centre for Dermatology and Genetic Medicine (DGEM), BADGEM is currently led by Professor Edel O'Toole and is governed by a steering group comprising of national experts in the UK.

-BADGEM will be holding its third clinical meeting at the Annual BAD Conference in Birmingham on Thursday 7 July 2016
+BADGEM Clinical Meeting 2018 will be held at the Annual BAD Conference at Edinburgh on Wednesday 4th July 2018.

 There will be international speakers including Kristina Gordon, Julian Sampson and …Read More

 Thursday 5th October 2017 at Royal College of Physicians, London NW1 4LE